 Another noted accomplishment for the community as a whole includes the successful passing of SPLOST IV during the November 2013 elections.
 Commissioner Holmes’ continued efforts and dedication to improve the quality of life for the citizens of Henry County directly resulted in District 5 contributing more than 70 percent of the total votes needed to win the SPLOST IV campaign.
-Commissioner Holmes looks forward to the new initiatives that will be driven by SPLOST IV for District 5:

-“I am really excited about what we have accomplished in three years, but I understand that there is still a lot of work that has to be done.
+“I am really excited about what we have accomplished in 8 years, but I understand that there is still a lot of work that has to be done.
 I look forward to the hard work ahead and I am proud to continue to serve and impact lives in a positive way”

 Commissioner Bruce B. Holmes